garyjfong/Kafka-Spark-Workshop/README.md

 bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic names
 ```
 You can specify the replication factor and number of partitions for each topic.
+Replication factor is the number of replicas or copies of that topic within a cluster of Kafka brokers.
+Partitions specifies how many partitions the topic should be split up into.
+Partitioning a topic allows multiple consumers to read from the topic in parallel.

 **Make sure the topic appears on the list of topics:**
 ```